rpicard/explore-flask/8-templates.md

 ## Custom filters

-Jinja filters are functions that can be applied to the result of an expression in the `{{ ... }}` delimeters before it’s printed to the template.
-Here's a look at how we use them:
+Jinja filters are functions that can be applied to the result of an expression in the `{{ ... }}` delimeters before that result is printed to the template.
+Here's a look at the syntax:

 ```
 <h2>{{ article.title|title }}</h2>